andrew/ultimate-awesome/README.md

 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.
 - [awesome-lilypad](https://github.com/lilypad-tech/awesome-lilypad) - Lilypad examples, use cases, and more!.
 - [awesome-neocities](https://github.com/lime360/awesome-neocities) - A curated directory for awesome Neocities resources.
+- [developer-resources-hub](https://github.com/madhurimarawat/developer-resources-hub) - A comprehensive collection of valuable resources for developers, covering job preparation, programming, frontend, backend, IoT, databases, and more.
 - [awesome-nodejs-precise](https://github.com/magicdawn/awesome-nodejs-precise) - Same as awesome-Node.js, but more precise.
 - [awesome-italian-public-datasets](https://github.com/mariaclaudia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [puppet-guide](https://github.com/mikeroyal/puppet-guide) - Puppet Guide .